Updated for 2023

-The base of the lamp should be wrapped in paper and place upright in a box, surrounded by crushed paper.
+The base of the lamp should be wrapped in paper and placed upright in a box, surrounded by crushed paper.
 Do the same thing with the metal ‘U’.

-The lamp shade should be carefully wrapped and placed upright in its own box.
+The lampshade should be carefully wrapped and placed upright in its box.
 If you have multiple shades, they can be nested inside each other.

 21. Treat Dishes and Glasses with Extra Care

 Dishes and glasses are in a league of their own in the packing world.

 They need their own specialized boxes (we’ve got them).

 A layer of crushed paper should be at the bottom of the box, between each layer in the box and at the top of the box.